codetoart/UpcomingMovies-Android/README.md

 # Upcoming Movie App
 This is an assignment app which we ask to developers to complete before interview.
-New developers also studies our coding style and MVP design pattern using this assignment.
+New CodeToArt developers also studies our coding style and MVP design pattern using this assignment.

 ####Libraries used
 <ul><li>Support libraries</li>